kyriemao/COTED/README.md

 ```

 ## Data
 We provide two raw and preprocessed CAsT datasets in the *datasets* folder.
-Besides, the human annotation data is in the *annotation_data* folder.
+Besides, the human annotation data is in the *annotation_data* folder. **Please note that, although there are part of turn dependency annotations in the original dataset of CAsT 20, we find that it is not very accurate.
+Therefore, we refine the original annnotation by our team.**

 ## Main Files